NHSDigital/dtos-solution-architecture/README.md

 Changes should be made on branch and a Pull Request created.
 This will trigger a github action to generate a set of images which get picked up by confluence.
 DO NOT MERGE DIRECTLY INTO MAIN

-If you have updated an existig definition, it should mean because the images are referenced in Confluence, they automatically get updated.
+If you have updated an existing definition, it should mean because the images are referenced in Confluence, they automatically get updated.